GluuFederation/docs-gluu-server-prod/docs/source/tutorials/2k-benchmark.md

     kubectl scale deploy load-testing -n load --replicas=180
     # OR Authorization code Flow
     kubectl scale deploy load-testing -n load --replicas=60
-    # OR if both flows and both need to reach one billion sepretly.
+    # OR if both flows and both need to reach results separately.
 Note the resource tables in the beginning of this tutorial.
     kubectl scale deploy load-testing -n load --replicas=240
     ```